 Our Trustees ensure that the Board has all the necessary skills to govern the charity effectively.
-Over half the Board have or have had M.E.; the majority of the rest have strong connections with M.E., usually through a family member or close friend.
+Over half the Board have direct experience of M.E., either through having the illness themselves or through a family member or close friend having M.E.

 Roger Siddle, pictured above, took up the post of Chair of Trustees in March 2020, bringing with him a broad range of business and charitable experience.
 Currently non-executive Chairman of a number of private businesses, he also has experience advising the NSPCC on techniques for corporate fundraising, and was a member of their National Volunteer Board until 2020.
 Roger says: “I have been struck and frustrated by the lack of knowledge of M.E., and ways to manage the illness, by those who should – and need – to know.
 I believe that much more can and must be done on both research and awareness raising."

 Matt Symonds was introduced to the charity when he attended the Speaker’s House reception at the end of June 2016.
 He was keen to get involved after he heard about the impact of M.E. and the work the charity does to tackle this.
 Matt stood in as Interim Chair from October 2019 to February 2020 to support Sonya and the team in the governance of the charity, and to manage a smooth succession to a full term Chair in 2020.

 Philip Marsden, our Treasurer, is a chartered accountant and spent many years at Arthur Andersen & Co and the private equity group 3i.
 He is now a director of a corporate finance advisory company and a non-executive director of two investment trusts.
 Philip first became aware of M.E. in 2003 when his son was diagnosed with the illness.